rockyhaque/react-router-dom/README.md

 The `useRouteError` hook enables you to capture errors thrown by route components during rendering.
 It's helpful for handling error states gracefully, displaying error messages, and possibly redirecting users to a different route in case of errors.

-### Outlet

-The `Outlet` component is a crucial part of nested routing in `react-router-dom`.
-It acts as a placeholder where child routes are rendered within their parent route.
-This allows you to structure your application with nested layouts and dynamic content.

 ### useLocation